bryce-seefieldt/ez-txt2html/README.md

 To specify the output directory add '-o' or '--output' forllowed by the local or relative destination path to the command line:
 `python ezTxtToHtml.py ../examples/blogPost.txt -o ../examples`

+To utilize a config file add '-c' or '--output' followed by the path to the .toml file: `python ezTxtToHtml.py ../examples/ -c ../examples/config.toml`

 ## Version